Analytical cell size distribution: lineage-population bias and parameter inference: Exact lineage distributions for deterministic partitioning

-where the coefficients $c_{k}$ are given in \cref{app_dirichlet} and $C$ is a normalization constant.
-For exponential growth, we find that this lineage distribution is related to the population distribution $\psi(x)$ obtained in \cite{hall_functional_1990} by $\phi(x)=x \psi(x)$, which was expected in the light of \cref{sec_exact_bias}.
+where the coefficients $c_{k}$ are given in \cref{app_dirichlet} and $C>0$ is a normalizing constant.
+For exponential growth, we recover that this lineage distribution is related to the population distribution $\psi(x)$ obtained in (\cite{hall_functional_1990}, eq.
+50) by $\phi(x)=x \psi(x)$, which was expected in the light of \cref{sec_exact_bias}.

 It is worth mentioning that this distribution takes a very simple form in the limit of strong control $\alpha \rightarrow +\infty$, where cells divide deterministically when reaching size $1$.
 In this limit, $c_0=1$, $c_1$ tends to $-1$ and all other $c_k$ tend to $0$, such that the lineage size distribution reduces to $\phi(x)=C x^{-\beta}$ for $x \in [1/m,1]$ and $0$ otherwise.
 This result is analogous to the one for populations: $\psi(x) \propto x^{-2}$ for $x \in [1/2,1]$ and $0$ otherwise, obtained for binary fission and exponential growth \cite{hall_functional_1990,thomas_analysis_2018}.
 Note also that in this limit, there is no randomness in the dynamics of cell growth and division, and thus the steady-state size distribution is simply the solution to the flux-balance equation $\partial_x [\nu(x) \phi(x,t)]=0$.